lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 # Thoughts on interviews

-"Disruptive startup, ground breaking startup" usually helps me a lot in finding where I don't want to go.

 These were actual interview experiences I went through, I do not want in any to criticise these employers way of interviewing people, rather I want to use their examples to reason about my point of view.

 [tl;dr](#a-proposal)

+### When it doesn't even start

+ * "Disruptive startup"
+ * "Ground breaking startup"
+ * whenever I can't see the company I'm applying for (it should be an immediate WTF but it's not perceived as such)

 ### Phone, strong foreign accent, difficult to understand exercise

-I wasn't sure
+Before doubting the interview process by itself I find one should doubt the decision process that brought to choose:

+ 1) someone with a really strong accent to communicate in 5 minutes, over the phone, ...
+ 2) ... a difficult to understand problem that has an easy solution

+About 2) you might be tempted to say that it's part of the requirements of a good candidate to be able to understand a problem when at the first take (I strongly disagree, but let's assume it's ok).

+It's 1) that baffles me, I don't have anything against people with accents, I'm italian I know how do I sound lol, but I think it's reasonable to suggest that for a phone technical interview you should prefer someone that has a neutral pronounciation, so to convey the problem to the other end in the most understandable way possible.
+Unless you are hiring someone than has to know French, if so please state that into your offer so we won't both lose time, and what's worth I will not feel bad for a week for both having not understood the person and the problem.

 ### Here's a challenge, we will never answer back though

 This is the absolute worst.

-If you company has a live challenge that starts after a `curl` on some URL make it invalid (410 gone?), or make it more difficult, so that if someone gets it right you definitely want that person in your team.<br />
+If you are not anymore hiring for a certain position, and you, for example, have a live challenge that starts after a `curl` on some URL make it invalid (410 gone?), or make it more difficult, so that if someone gets it right you definitely want that person in your team.<br />
-Never forget to reply, it's extremely rude to the person which took the time and effort to finish the challenge.
+Never forget to reply, it's extremely rude to the person that took the time and effort to finish the challenge.

 ### Here's a challenge, we will mark you down for things in the specs